 Molly Efron Scholarship

 This scholarship fund was created in memory of Molly Efron, an early member of the Alliance and a role model for technical women at Xerox.
 Ms. Efron pioneered a Xerox job-sharing program to stay home with her first daughter, Eve.
-We are pleased to announce that there will be two $1000 scholarships available for 2021.
-Application deadline along with all supporting documentation is due no later than April 10, 2021.
-The scholarship is open to Monroe County high school Seniors who are enrolled in a STEM major at an accredited four-year college or university in the Fall of 2022.
+We are pleased to announce that there will be two $1,000 scholarships available for 2022.
+The application deadline along with all supporting documentation is due no later than 5 PM on Friday, February 25, 2022.
+The scholarship is open to all female Monroe County high school graduating seniors who are attending a STEM program at an accredited four-year college or university in the Fall of 2022.